-If you want to make any kind of change to your academic studies, it’s important that you let us know so we can support you and update the information we hold about you and your studies.
+If you want to make any kind of change to your academic studies, it’s important that you let us know so we can support you and update the information we hold about you and your tuition.

 Firstly, please discuss your options with your personal academic tutor (PAT) - they can talk you through any implications and guide you through the process.

-You should also talk to our student support advisers as they’ll help you understand any implications including finances.
+You should also talk to our student support advisers as they’ll help you understand any implications, including finances.

 If you want to change courses, you should not only speak to your personal academic tutor (PAT) but also to the course director for the other course.
 This is to check that the change you wish to make is possible.
 You can get academic advice about the implications of the change, and find out more about what you will be studying.
 You can discuss other options that may be available to you that you might not have thought about.